Symbian9/qmapshack-doc-wiki/DocFaqRouting.md

 * Select a routing strategy (car - bike - foot, shortest - quickest, language, ...) to be used in the routing algorithm.
 * Select a series of waypoints through which the route should go.
-* Start the routing algorithm to get the required route (this may automatically happens when selecting the waypoints).
+* Start the routing algorithm to get the required route (this may automatically happen when selecting the waypoints).

 When following a route the user expects at all junctions (and only there) information about the necessary turn in the selected language